 At the project level, the respect of patients’ rights, the fight to improve access to effective medicines, products and health services (without interruptions, without undue payments, without discrimination, etc.), the fight to change the legal and social environment in favor of the right to health, are all subjects on which we conduct our advocacy actions.

 At the global level, Solthis also participates in the promotion of relevant approaches to health, and is also involved in issues ranging from health financing to the mechanisms and challenges of international solidarity.

-Our work to mobilize aid and provide universal access to healthcare
+Our actions to mobilize aid and universal access to care

-In Paris, Solthis coordinates the Health Commission of NGO members of Coordination SUDand cooperates with French associations in the fight against HIV/AIDS, to promote healthcare and international solidarity, as well as with global institutions and organizations such as the Ministry of Foreign Affairs, UNAIDS, and Global Fund, among others.
+In the intervention countries, Solthis develop advocacy actions with national partners and patient associations through our projects.
+In Paris, Solthis coordinates the Health Commission of Coordination Sud and works in cooperation with French associations fighting against HIV/AIDS to promote health and international solidarity, as well as with institutional actors and global organizations such as the Ministry of Foreign Affairs, UNAIDS, the Global Fund, among others.

-Solthis participates in a number of initiatives which aim to challenge public powers in order to defend the funding of international health programmes and the access to quality healthcare for all.
+Solthis participates in numerous initiatives aimed at calling on public authorities to defend the financing of international health programs and access to quality care for all.

 “Managing Risk in Fragile States: Putting Health First!

 Optimising the Efficiency of the Global Fund's Grants”